opf/openproject/docs/user-guide/team-planner/README.md

 ![Adding team members](TeamPlanner-12.4-addAssignee.png)

-> **Note:** If you are unsure which projects a member is a member of, simply click on that user's name to access their user page.

 If you need to remove a member from this list, hover over their name and click on the **X button** that appears next to their name.
 (This action simply removes the row and does not affect the user's status in the project).

-Once you are finished adding members to the planner, click on the floppy disk icon in the top header to save.
+Once you are finished adding members to the team planner, click on the floppy disk icon in the top header to save.

-### Adding and working with work package strips
+### Add and edit work packages

 Next, you can add existing work packages to your planner.
 You can do this by either creating a new work package or by adding existing work packages.